vritravaibhav/MultiuserWebRTCvideocallFlutter/README.md

  STEP 2: Open teminal then run this command "Flutter pub get"/n

- STEP 3: Add your own firebase database be
+ STEP 3: Add your own firebase database because (reason explained below).
+Change database firebase rule bcause there's no authentication.

  STEP 4: Run the project (if error comes fix using stackoverflow or any other way)